curl/everything-curl/transfers/conn/reuse.md

 When libcurl is about to make a new connection for the purposes of doing a transfer, it first checks to see if there is an existing connection in the pool that it can reuse instead.
-The connection re-use check is done before any DNS or other name resolving mechanism is used, so it is purely host name based.
+The connection re-use check is done before any DNS or other name resolving mechanism is used, so it is purely hostname based.
 If there is an existing live connection to the right hostname, a lot of other properties (port number, protocol, etc) are also checked to see that it can be used.

 ## Easy API pool